websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 A default `Jenkinsfile` is no longer required in the repository, as a default pipeline is now defined.
 Any `Jenkinsfile` is now defined in the `ci` folder, rather than the root of the repository.

-Multiple `Jenkinsfile` extension points are now available in the `ci` folder to define procedures at different stages of creating a build. <!-- TODO: Add reference to Jenkinsfile-specific article -->
+Multiple `Jenkinsfile` extension points are now available in the `ci` folder to define procedures at different stages of creating a build.
+See [Extending the Default Jenkinsfile](../platform-services/continuous-integration.md#extending-the-default-jenkinsfile) for more information.

 ### Installing Hotfixes with an Environment Variable

 Instead of directly committing large hotfixes to your Git repository, a new environment variable has been added that allows you to install hotfixes through the CI build process.
-Add a comma-delimited list of hotfixes to the `LCP_CI_LIFERAY_DXP_HOTFIXES_{ENV}` environment variable (either through the `Environment Variables` tab in the DXP Cloud console, or in the `ci` service's `LCP.json` file) for the CI service to automatically apply them during the build process.
+Add a comma-delimited list of hotfixes (with the `.zip` extensions omitted) to the `LCP_CI_LIFERAY_DXP_HOTFIXES_{ENV}` environment variable (either through the `Environment Variables` tab in the DXP Cloud console, or in the `ci` service's `LCP.json` file) for the CI service to automatically apply them during the build process.

 The following example defines hotfixes using the `LCP.json` file: